InsightVM

 Requirements

-To successfully configure the InsightVM event source, you must have a global administrator user.
-The user must have admin account information, including the username and password, for the InsightVM server.
-This user will ensure that events from InsightVM will be sent to InsightIDR.
+To successfully configure the InsightVM event source, you must be a global administrator to ensure that events from InsightVM will be sent to InsightIDR.

 SSO user not compatible with InsightVM event source